authlete/authlete-java-jaxrs/README.md

 Authlete because authorization data (e.g. access tokens), settings of authorization servers and settings of client applications are stored in the Authlete server on cloud.

+[java-oauth-server][3] is an authorization server implementation which uses this library.
+The reference implementation is a good starting point for your authorization server implementation.

 License